What is Craniofacial Restoration Surgery?

-Craniofacial Restoration refers to surgeries performed to reconstruct a wide range of defects affecting the face, head and neck.
+Craniofacial Restoration refers to surgeries performed in our Facial Plastic Center in NJ & NYC to reconstruct a wide range of defects affecting the face, head and neck.

-The common goal of the craniofacial reconstruction clinic is to restore both Form and Function after devastating loss of skin, soft tissue or bone arising from trauma, cancer, or congenital deformity.
+The common goal of the reconstruction surgery is to restore both Form and Function after devastating loss of skin, soft tissue or bone arising from trauma, cancer, or congenital deformity.

 by Monica Tadros, M.D., F.A.C.S.